ascpial/WynncraftDiscordBot/INFOS.md

 `https://cdn.wynncraft.com/nextgen/skill/{skill}_book.svg` (skill book)

 I will need a way to convert SVG into PNG.
-One solution is to use custom emojis.
+One solution is to use custom emojis, as you can use them both in embeds text and use the image link in embed images (like thumbnail).
+This solution is good because you don't need to host a webserver or use a crappy website.
 I think there could be default values but I will put an option to create the emojis on a specified server.
-This will maybe be done in the future.

 # Time (e.g. join)